Insurance Restoration Projects

 Step 3 – Dealing with the Insurance Company

-After we have inspected your property, assessed the damage, and completed our proprietary NewTek360 form for your home, we will help you deal with the insurance company.
+(If there is any stress, this where it shows up.)
+After we have inspected your property, assessed the damage, and completed our proprietary NewTek360 form for your home, we provide you with the information and tools needed for you to deal with the insurance company.
 You simply call them and file a claim.
 When they send an adjuster to complete an inspection, one of our specialists can be there to discuss the damage with the adjuster.
 We can also answer any questions you may have about dealing with the insurance company.
 Further, we provide historical storm data and damage reports which can help to support your claim.

 Step 4 – Project Planning and Completion

-Once the insurance company has approved the claim and let you know exactly how much money they will give you to make repairs, the next step is for us to plan the project with you.
+Once the insurance company has approved the claim, the next step is for us to plan the project with you.
 This involves discussing the exact repairs that will be made, choosing the materials, picking colors, laying out a timeline, etc. After that, NewRüf.com will complete the project using the utmost professionalism in a timely manner.

-Once we are done with the work on your roof, you will get it back, and your roof will be as good as new.
+Once we are done with the work on your roof, your roof will be as good as new.
 What a relief!
 We know how difficult it can be to deal with roofing issues, and we are sensitive to that throughout the whole process.
 It is our goal to return your home to normal as soon as possible, and we genuinely care about our clients.

 Your satisfaction is our highest priority